inveniosoftware/flask-iiif/docs/index.rst

 API
 ===

-This documentation section is automatically generated from Flask-IIIF's source code.
+This documentation section is automatically generated from Flask-IIIF source code.

 Flask-IIIF